-Galloway, who is just the fourth coach in the Institute’s NCAA era (1984-present), helped the Big Red improve on its previous season’s win total in his two years at Cornell, including 13 victories in 2012-13.
-In 2011-12, Cornell knocked off eventual Patriot League champ and NCAA darling Lehigh as part of a 10-3 campaign at home.
+Prior to arriving at Wentworth, Galloway spent two seasons as an Assistant Men's Basketball Coach at Cornell University where he helped the Big Red improve on its previous season’s win total in his two years at Cornell, including 13 victories in 2012-13.
+In 2011-12, Cornell knocked off eventual Patriot League champion and NCAA darling Lehigh as part of a 10-3 campaign at home.
 He worked in nearly every aspect of the program, including playing an essential role in practice preparation and team travel.
-He assisted in the development of first-team All-Ivy guard Chris Wroblewski, the school's career assist leader, and three-point marksman Drew Ferry in 2011-12, as well as Nolan Cressler, an Ivy League Rookie of the Year candidate in 2012-13.

 Prior to his stint at Cornell, Galloway spent two seasons as an Assistant Men’s Basketball Coach at Middlebury College where he played an instrumental role in the Panthers posting an impressive 53-6 mark, including a 28-2 record during the 2010-11 season.
 That season saw Middlebury set a program record for wins and reach the semifinals of the Division III Men’s Basketball Tournament for the first time in program history after capturing the New England Small College Athletic Conference Championship with wins over Amherst and Williams.
 During the 2009-10 campaign the Panthers finished 25-4, advanced to the finals of the NESCAC Tournament, and earned the program’s first-ever NCAA Tournament victory.
 While at Middlebury he assisted in all areas of the program, including recruiting, scouting, and film breakdown.
 He coached three All-NESCAC performers, a pair of NESCAC Defensive Players of the Year, and an All-American.
 In both seasons the Panthers were nationally ranked by D3Hoops.com and finished the 2010-11 season ranked third in the country.